boltdb/bolt/README.md

   However, this is expected and the OS will release memory as needed.
 Bolt can handle databases much larger than the available physical RAM.

+* Because of the way pages are laid out on disk, Bolt cannot truncate data files and return free pages back to the disk.
+Instead, Bolt maintains a free list of unused pages within its data file.
+These free pages can be reused by later transactions.
+This works well for many use cases as databases generally tend to grow.
+However, it's important to note that deleting large chunks of data will not allow you to reclaim that space on disk.

 ## Other Projects Using Bolt